OpenBCI/Documentation/docs/01GettingStarted/02-Biosensing-Setups/02-EMG-Setup.md

 Choose muscle groups that can be flexed and relaxed easily.
 Place one sticky electrode or (IDUN Dryode) at the base of the muscle, and the other electrode at the opposite end of the muscle.
 The order of these doesn’t matter, as long as they are both linked to the same channel number.
 Place the reference electrode on a bony part of the body with as few muscles as possible (e.g. elbow, kneecap).

-Each muscle should have two electrodes - one connected to the top pin, the other to the bottom pin.
+Each muscle should have two electrodes - one electrode connected to the Ganglion top pin, one electrode to the Ganglion bottom pin.
 You can connect up to four muscles to the analog input channels 1 through 4.
-Thus, nine cables, including the ground electrode in step B, are needed to get 4 channels of EMG data with the Ganglion Board.
+Thus, nine cables, including the reference electrode, are needed to get 4 channels of EMG data with the Ganglion Board.

 <img src="https://github.com/openbci-archive/Docs/blob/master/assets/images/EMG_Electrode_Placement.jpg?raw=true" width="50%">